Charut24/Project/README.md

 # Project
-This is the final project which I made for the Vodafone Workshop

 # Project-1
 This is the final assignment where , we need to use NumPy, Pandas, Matplotlib which are mostly used python libraries in Data Science.